GIXLabs/SAndC/Final_Project/Take_Home_Assignment_2/README.md

 Adafruit has a great overview on what a Rotary Encoder is, and how it works that you can find [here.](https://learn.adafruit.com/rotary-encoder/overview)

 Follow the wiring guide [here](https://learn.adafruit.com/rotary-encoder/hardware) on how to connect a rotary encoder to a microcontroller.
 The guide does not use a Xiao ESP32 so be careful which pins you connect the Rotary Encoder to.
-Once you have connected your Rotary Encoder, copy and run the code below. **Make sure to change the pin numbers on line 4 to be consistent with the pins you connected your Rotary Encoder to.**
+Once you have connected your Rotary Encoder, copy the code in the [rotary_encoder.py](src/rotary_encoder.py) file.
+Start a new file in Thonny, and paste the contents of rotary_encoder.py.
+Save this file to your ESP32 as rotary_encoder.py.
+Copy the code below and run it. **Make sure to change the pin numbers on line 7 to be consistent with the pins you connected your Rotary Encoder to.**

 ```
+import time
 import board
-import rotaryio
+from rotary_encoder import RotaryEncoder

+# change pins to the pins you're using
+# if position does not increment properly swap pins (Ex.
+Using pins below, put D2 first and D3 second)
-encoder = rotaryio.IncrementalEncoder(board.D1, board.D0)
+encoder = RotaryEncoder(board.D3, board.D2, debounce_ms=3, pulses_per_detent=3)
-lastPosition = None

 while True:
-    position = encoder.position
+    changed = encoder.update()
-    if lastPosition is None or position != lastPosition:
-        print(position)
+    if changed:
-    lastPosition = position
+        #d = encoder.get_delta()
+        print("Position:", encoder.position)

+    time.sleep(0.001)
 ```

-After the code is uploaded to your ESP32, when you turn the rotary encoder it should print out a number (position) to your shell/serial console that is either increasing or decreasing based on which way you turn the encoder.
+After the code is uploaded to your ESP32, when you turn the rotary encoder it should print out a number (position) to your shell/serial console that is increasing when you turn the encoder.

 ✏️ Update the code so that the number is printed onto the OLED Screen.
 Make sure the number is centered in on the OLED screen.
 Take a picture of your OLED Screen and make sure the updated code is in your report.

 ✏️ Further update the code even more so that instead of a number being printed it is the letters of the English Alphabet where the letter A is mapped to position zero.
-For example if you turn the rotary encoder clockwise it should go from A→B→C→D......→Z→A, following the alphabet all the way to Z. Once it reaches Z it should wrap around back to A if you keep turning the encoder.
-The inverse should be true if you turn the encoder counter-clockwise, it should print out the Alphabet backwards: A→Z→Y→X→W.....→B→A→Z. Take a picture of your screen and make sure the updated code is in your report.
+For example if you turn the rotary encoder it should go from A→B→C→D......→Z→A, following the alphabet all the way to Z. Once it reaches Z it should wrap around back to A if you keep turning the encoder.

 ## Interfacing with ADXL345 Accelerometer